jheitz/lrec_coling2024_asr_paper/README.md

 ## Overview

-This project contains code used to produce our submission to the LREC-Coling 2024 conference.
+This project contains code used in our LREC-COLING 2024 submission:

+Heitz, Jonathan, Gerold Schneider, and Nicolas Langer.
+"The Influence of Automatic Speech Recognition on Linguistic Features and Automatic Alzheimer’s Disease Detection from Spontaneous Speech."
+In _Proceedings of the 2024 Joint International Conference on Computational Linguistics, Language Resources and Evaluation (LREC-COLING 2024)_, pp. 15955-15969.
+2024.

 ## Project structure
 - `analysis`: Jupyter notebooks for data analysis and plotting of results.